39-q/39-quantum/README.md

 1. **User submits a thesis** (title, authors, abstract, funding URL)
 2. **Backend calls Llama 3.2 AI** via OpenRouter to generate a simplified summary
 3. **Thesis + summary are saved** to the backend
-4. **User connects Pera Wallet** to optionally pay 0.001 ALGO for an Algorand timestamp
+4. **User connect Metamask or another Base compatible wallet** to pay for only the Base chain gas fees
 5. **Papers are displayed publicly** for readers and potential funders

 ---